onosproject/onos-e2-sm/protoc-gen-choice/README.md

 To avoid cycle dependency in Go, please move file under `e2ap-pdu-descriptions` folder or any other `e2ap-*` folder with generated Protobuf.

 ## Known issues
-* This plugin doesn't generate a map for canonical choice ordering (this is to be done in the future)
-  * Plugin doesn't exclude artifacts which may get to the choice map output due to the presence of canonical ordering
 * This plugin assumes that the generated the output path specified in `--choice_out=` corresponds to the path of the Golang code for the first passed Protobuf file, e.g.:
   * `--choice_out="servicemodels/e2sm_mho_go/v2/" servicemodels/e2sm_mho_go/v2/e2sm_mho_go.proto servicemodels/e2sm_mho_go/v2/e2sm_v2.proto`
   * `--choice_out="servicemodels/e2sm_kpm_v2_go/v2/" servicemodels/e2sm_kpm_v2_go/v2/e2sm_kpm_v2_go.proto`